MDias04/awesome-dictionary/NOTES.md

   - Make search icon go right with the search bar > [DONE] [HOWEVER NOT WORKING]

-  - When Esc is pressed and the search bar closes, close the results too

   - Change audio icon [DONE]